If you haven’t watched Parts 1 and 2 of this series, consider taking a quick detour to:

 This module includes a hand-on example, so you need a Salesforce environment to work through it.
 That might lead you to ask, didn’t we just create one of those?
 Yes, actually you did, but as you get more advanced you’ll need a fresh environment to do more complicated challenges.
 So Salesforce gives you a system for managing additional Salesforce environments inside your Trailhead Salesforce account.
 Inception anyone?

-Now that I have the app created, I need to return to Trailhead and have it verify the challenge.
-Just click ‘Verify the Challenge’ and I get 500 points and the module is marked as completed.
+Now that I have added a custom field to the Contact object, I need to return to Trailhead and have it verify the challenge.
+Just click ‘Check Challenge’ and I get 500 points and the module is marked as completed.

 As you complete the additional modules, usually you can re-use your ‘developer playground’ unless the module tells you otherwise.
 Projects and superbadges usually need their own playgrounds and as you go on you may need to name or delete your playgrounds.
-You can do that from the dropdown next to the ‘Launch your playground’ button by clicking the Manage My hands-on orgs link.
+You can do that from the dropdown next to the ‘Launch’ button by clicking the three dots.

 This concludes our ‘walking’ tour of Trailhead.
 See the links below for a few suggested trailheads for nonprofit users and admins.